hirako2000/neu-ui/README.md

 ## Minified version

-If you'd like to compile the code and get a minified version of the HTML and CSS just run the following Gulp command:
+If you'd like to compile the code and get a minified version of the HTML and CSS just run the following command:

 ```
 npm run build:prod